raun1997/Cheatsheets/README.md

 # AI/ML Cheatsheets
-A variety of cheatsheets for studying and teachng ML and Datascience.
+Cheatsheets for studying and teaching ML and Data Science.